 “A new standard of the world.”
 This one sounds like something you’d get from one of those automated tagline generating tools.
-Everyone at GM knew this one really sucked, so they “fine tuned” it over the years:
+Everyone at GM knew this one really sucked, so they “fine tuned” it into this:

 “A higher standard.”
 This isn’t a tagline, it’s a bullet point pulled right out of the corporate mission statement.